coright/CMSIS-DAP/README.md

 -------------
 **Nothing on this branch is guaranteed to work.
 Current efforts are with the bootloader and then the interface project**

+[List of progress](https://docs.google.com/spreadsheets/d/1zZUFL7tFEOW9WSvjQx4NOZjAowWSAgiHxeV6c4Dt2kw/edit#gid=0) - not all work is incorporated on this branch yet

 Bootloader:

 * K20DX128: working / work in progress